A Close Shave

-A Close Shave, also known as Wallace & Gromit: A Close Shave, is a 1995 British stop-motion animated short film produced by Aardman Animations.
-Directed by Nick Park and written by Park and Bob Baker, it is the third installment in the Wallace & Gromit series, following A Grand Day Out (1989) and The Wrong Trousers (1993).
-In the film, Wallace (Peter Sallis) and Gromit foil a sheep rustling operation operated by a sinister dog, Preston.
-Anne Reid also lends her voice to the film as Wendolene Ramsbottom.
+A Close Shave is a 1995 British stop-motion animated short film directed by Nick Park and written by Park and Bob Baker.
+Produced by Aardman Animations, it is the third instalment in their Wallace & Gromit series.
+In the film, Wallace (Peter Sallis) and Gromit are operating a window cleaning service.
+When Wallace falls for the owner of the local wool shop, Wendolene Ramsbottom (Anne Reid), the duo find that she is an unwitting accomplice in a sheep rustling operation run by her malevolent dog, Preston.

+Park and Baker came up with the story for A Close Shave while still working on The Wrong Trousers (1993).
+The film took ten months to shoot with five animators working on it to complete five seconds each day.
+As a result of the larger budget as compared to the previous productions, composer Julian Nott got to work with a much more expansive orchestra.

-A Close Shave was acclaimed and won the Academy Award for Best Animated Short Film at the 68th Academy Awards.
+A Close Shave premiered on BBC Two on 24 December 1995.
+It received similar acclaim as its predecessors and won the Academy Award for Best Animated Short Film at the 68th Academy Awards.
 A spin-off television series based on a character introduced in the film, Shaun the Sheep, premiered in 2007.

 Plot

 Wallace and his dog, Gromit, operate a window cleaning business.
-Wallace falls for the wool shopkeeper Wendolene Ramsbottom.
-Her sinister dog, Preston, rustles sheep to supply the shop.
-After a lost sheep wanders into the house, Wallace places him in his Knit-o-Matic, which shears sheep and knits the wool into jumpers.
-Wallace names the sheep Shaun.

-Preston steals the Knit-o-Matic blueprints.
-When Gromit investigates, Preston captures him and frames him for the sheep rustling.
-Gromit is arrested and imprisoned, while Wallace's house is inundated with sheep.
-Wallace and the sheep save Gromit and hide out in the fields.
-Wendolene and Preston arrive in the lorry to round up the sheep.
-When Wendolene demands Preston stop the rustling, he locks her in the lorry with the sheep and drives away, intent on turning them into dog food.
+Wallace falls for Wendolene Ramsbottom, the owner of a wool shop that is supplied by her sinister dog, Preston, rustling sheep.
+One rustled sheep follows Wallace and Gromit home; Wallace names him Shaun and cleans him up using his Knit-o-Matic, a machine which shears sheep and knits the wool into jumpers.
+Preston steals the Knit-o-Matic blueprints and when Gromit investigates, Preston captures him and frames him for the sheep rustling.
+Gromit is arrested and imprisoned, while Wallace's house is filled with the missing sheep.
+With their help, Wallace frees Gromit from prison and they return the sheep to the fields, where Wendolene and Preston arrive in a lorry to round them up.
+When Wendolene demands Preston stop rustling, he locks her in the lorry and drives away.

-Wallace and Gromit give chase on their motorcycle.
-When Gromit's sidecar detaches, he activates its aeroplane mode and resumes the chase from the air.
-Wallace becomes trapped in the lorry and he, Wendolene, and the sheep are transported to Preston's dog food factory, where Preston has built an enormous Knit-o-Matic.
-The captives are loaded into the wash basin, but Shaun escapes.
-Shaun activates neon signs to reveal the factory's location to Gromit, who attacks Preston.
-Shaun sucks Preston into the Knit-o-Matic, removing his fur.
-Wendolene reveals that Preston is a robot created by her deceased inventor father, and his behaviour is a result of him malfunctioning.

-When the Knit-o-Matic dresses Preston in a sweater made of his fur, he inadvertently hits the controls, and the group become poised to fall into the mincing machine.
-Shaun pushes Preston into the machine, crushing him.
-Gromit is exonerated and Wallace has rebuilt Preston as a harmless remote-controlled dog.
-Afterwards, Wallace is saddened when Wendolene leaves and tells him that she is allergic to cheese.
-When he tries to cheer himself up with some cheese, he finds that Shaun has eaten it all.